Schentrup-Software/Automatic-Stock-Trader/README.md

 A framework for building and testing minute to minute automatic trading using the [Alpaca API](https://alpaca.markets/).

+## Opening in Visual Studio

+You will need the `ASP.NET and web development` workflow installed in order to have the right tools to develop this application

 ## How to run

 ### Run using Digital Ocean